natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/final-assignment.md

 ---

-This is your capstone project – a chance to be creative, apply what you've learned, and envision the future of media technology.
-I'm incredibly excited to see what you all come up with!
+This is your capstone project – a chance to be creative, apply what you've learned, and envision how NLP technology can solve real problems and create value in any domain you're passionate about.
+I'm incredibly excited to see what innovative solutions you all come up with!

 Start thinking, start discussing with your potential group members, and don't hesitate to ask clarifying questions during our sessions.